 Tournament Stats.
-The Sicilian Open was held on the European Tour in 2011 and 2012 and whilst this week's event is strictly a new tournament, the 2012 Sicilian Open was also held here at Verdura GC on a composite layout.
-The results from both the 2011 and 2012 events form this week's stats: Current Form | Event Form | First Round Leader | Top 20 Finishes.
+The Sicilian Open was held on the European Tour in 2011 and 2012 and the 2012 edition was also held here at Verdura GC on a composite layout, as was last year's Rocco Forte Open.
+Current Form | Event Form | First Round Leader | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Weather Forecast.
 The latest forecast for Agrigento, Sicily is here.
 Dry conditions with plenty of warm sunshine are expected this week in Sicily with temperatures approaching 75 Fahrenheit each day.
 The breeze is expected to pick up to around 20-25 km/h each afternoon after relatively calm morning conditions, with Sunday afternoon likely to experience the strongest wind of the week.